rrwick/rrwick.github.io/_posts/2023-04-19-viewing_tables_on_the_command_line.md

 ## Prerequisites

-After some experimenting, I landed on an approach that uses [xsv](https://github.com/BurntSushi/xsv) to space the columns[^2] and [less](https://www.greenwoodsoftware.com/less) to view the result.
-But I needed to build both those tools from source: xsv has [a column alignment bug](https://github.com/BurntSushi/xsv/issues/151) that is fixed by using the latest version of the [csv](https://crates.io/crates/csv) crate, and only recent versions of less have the [header](https://unix.stackexchange.com/a/739599/316196) option.
+After some experimenting, I landed on an approach that uses [xsv](https://github.com/BurntSushi/xsv) to space the columns and [less](https://www.greenwoodsoftware.com/less) to view the result.[^2] But I needed to build both those tools from source: xsv has [a column alignment bug](https://github.com/BurntSushi/xsv/issues/151) that is fixed by using the latest version of the [csv](https://crates.io/crates/csv) crate, and only recent versions of less have the [header](https://unix.stackexchange.com/a/739599/316196) option.

 Assuming you have [Rust](https://www.rust-lang.org/) and command-line development tools (e.g. make and gcc) installed, here is how you can build xsv and less:
 ```bash